 "In the first place we will see the restoration of through trains to London Euston, which we haven't had for six years.

 He added: "It will also be quicker to get to Manchester and Liverpool."

 The region will receive a share from the 2,000 extra carriages that Transport Secretary Philip Hammond has promised.

-It is not clear at this stage which rail services in the North West will be benefiting from the new carriages.'Some disruption'
+It is not clear at this stage which rail services in the North West will be benefiting from the new carriages.

 Network Rail said it had started doing background work and researching into how the electrified lines would be installed.

 A spokesman said: "There are 35 bridges alone between Manchester and Liverpool so it is going to take some work.

 "Some bridges may have to be demolished and others altered to allow the overhead lines through.

 "We have made headway on all the planning already, but there may be some disruption as work goes ahead."